y82/nginx-wiki/source/modules/audio_track.rst

 Status
 ------

 This module is under heavy development.
-Feedbacks, issues and patches are welcome.
+Feedback, issues, and patches are welcome.

 Requirements
 ------------

-This module depends from some libraries (headers and shared objects) which has to be installed before it, all are commonly distributed with `FFmpeg <http://ffmpeg.org>`_:
+This module depends from some libraries (headers and shared objects) which have to be installed before it.
+All are commonly distributed with `FFmpeg <http://ffmpeg.org>`_:

 * avformat >= 55.0.0 (tested version: 55.0.0)
 * avcodec >= 55.3.0 (tested version: 55.3.0)